 Eduardo Maldonado Colon, MD

 I chose to pursue a career in medicine because I wanted to help people, learn more about science and improve the lives of others.
-Working in rehabilitation, I work with a variety of patients, from people suffering from spinal cord injury to athletes striving to run their first marathon.
+Working in rehabilitation, I work with a variety of patients, from people suffering from spinal cord injury to athletes striving to run his or her first marathon.

 My primary goal when working with new patients is to arrive at a diagnosis.
-My approach to care is structured, organized and patient- and family-centered.
+My approach to care is structured, organized and patient centered.
 I pay very close attention to details and treat everyone I meet with dignity and kindness.

 - Universidad Central Del Caribe, 2016